OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Leave the printer on, and SSH in (as mks) and type:
      ```
      sudo service klipper stop
-     stm32flash -w firmware-bak.bin -v /dev/ttyS0
+     stm32flash -w ~/firmware-bak.bin -v /dev/ttyS0
      ```
-   - If this fails, retry the BOOT & RESET button method above and re-run the stm32flash command.
+   - If this fails, retry the BOOT & RESET button method above then re-run the stm32flash command till it works.
-   - Type `sudo reboot` (then power cycle after a few minutes).
+   - Type `sudo poweroff` (then power cycle after ~20s).